 Navigate to the Layer Controls of the TLE data to modify the display.

-Enter 3000 in Swath Width.

-Enter 5 in Font Size

-In Ground Station: click the arrow to show the list of stations.
-Choose Wallops14 (near the bottom of the list).
+In the Ground Station Controls panel, expand the dropdown menu for Ground Stations Available, select Wallops Island 14 (near the bottom of the list) and click Add Selected.

 Zooming, Panning, and Rotating Controls